BartMassey/borda-count/README.md

 use `make everything`.
 To run timing tests, say `make time`.

 The performance differences of these programs are pretty noticeable.
-However, they all fail for large vote file inputs.
+However, many fail for large vote file inputs.
 To see this, say `"sh doubler.sh"` and try the various programs on large(-ish) files.